 Drivers struck more than 2 million animals during the pandemic

-During the recent 12-month period between July of 2020 and June of 2021, similar scenes occurred an estimated 2.1 million times across U.S. roads (7.2% more than in the previous 12 months) according to an annual analysis by State Farm, the leading auto insurer in the United States.
+During the recent 12-month period between July of 2020 and June of 2021, similar scenes occurred an estimated 2.1 million times across US roads (7.2% more than in the previous twelve months) according to an annual analysis by State Farm, the leader auto insurer in the United States.

-Crashes between motor vehicles and animals happen in every state and all year long, yet the data confirms that the most dangerous months for animal collisions are November, October and December, in that order, just like in the previous 12-month period.
+Crashes between motor vehicles and animals happen in every state and all year round, yet the data confirms that the most dangerous months for animal collisions are November, October and December, in this order, and just like in the previous 12-month period.

 Different points of view

-From a geographical perspective, the top 5 states in terms of animal collisions are: Pennsylvania (with 166,404 estimated auto insurance claims filed for the entire industry); Michigan (132,387); Texas, where the estimated total number of animal strike claims (131,373) grew 19% since the previous period; California, where the claims number involving animals (104,767) exploded by a 65% compared to the previous 12-month period; and North Carolina (98,409).
+From a geographical perspective, the top 5 states in terms of animal collisions were: Pennsylvania (with 166,404 estimated auto insurance claims filed for the entire industry), Michigan (132,387), Texas, where the estimated total number of animal strike claims (131,373) grew 19% since the previous period, California, where the claims number (104,767) exploded by a 65% compared to the previous 12-month period, and North Carolina (98,409).

-Interestingly, looking at the likelihood that drivers have of hitting an animal renders a different ranking: It turns out that West Virginia leads the nation in this type of risk (1 in 37 chance); followed by Montana, where the chances of hitting an animal (1 in 39) grew 17% since the previous period; South Dakota (1 in 48); and Michigan and Pennsylvania (both, with 1 in 54 chance).
+Interestingly, looking at the likelihood that drivers have of hitting an animal renders a different ranking: it turns out that West Virginia leads the nation in this type of risk (1 in 37 chance), followed by Montana, where the chances of hitting an animal (1 in 39) grew 17% since the previous period, South Dakota (1 in 48), Michigan and Pennsylvania (both, with 1 in 54 chance).

-Compare that to the District of Columbia, where it is estimated that less than 1,000 animal collisions took place during the recent 12-month period observed, and where drivers have a much lower probability of 1 in 569 of hitting an animal.
+Compare that to what happens in the District of Columbia, where it is estimated that less than one thousand animal collisions took place during the recent 12-month period observed, and where drivers have a much lower probability of 1 in 569 of hitting an animal.

-The two state rankings differ because for the likelihood of animal collisions ranking, both the number of licensed drivers and the total number of animal collisions in each state affect the calculation, while for the claims ranking, only the estimated number of industry claims matters.
+The two different types of state rankings differ because for the likelihood of animal collisions ranking, both the number of license drivers and the total number of animal collisions in each state affect the calculation, while for the claims ranking, only the first variable (estimated number of industry claims) matters.

 The range of animals involved in auto crashes is extremely diverse.
-Our claims database we find chickens, alligators, bats, cows, pigs, armadillos, bears, donkeys, eagles, horses, coyotes, owls, cats and dogs, and the list goes on.
-And then there’s the “unidentified animals” category: those that drivers were unable to identify at the time of the accidents, often because of how fast everything happened, and those for which claim specialists simply didn’t have more information.
-However, nationwide, in the recent 12-month period observed, more than half of the time the animal being hit was a deer (an estimated 1.4 million), followed by “unidentified animals” (189,715), rodents (110,976), dogs (92,924) and raccoons (58,020).
+Our claims database for this type of incident might make one think of an inventory of Noah’s Ark.
+In our files we find chickens, alligators, bats, cows, pigs, armadillos, bears, donkeys, eagles, horses, coyotes, owls, cats, dogs... and the list goes on.
+And then there’s the “unidentified animals” category: those that drivers were unable to identify at the time of the accidents, often due to how fast everything happened, and those for which claim specialists simply didn’t have more information.
+However, nationwide, in the recent 12-month period observed, more than half of the time the animal being hit was a deer (an estimated 1.4 million of them), followed by “unidentified animals” (189,715), rodents (110,976), dogs (92,924) and raccoons (58,020).

-For the calculation of the industry claim estimates, State Farm took into account the number of animal collisions claims received, the company's market penetration (proprietary), and the number of licensed drivers in each state.
+For the calculation of the industry claim estimates, we took into account the number of animal collisions claims received by State Farm, the company's market penetration (proprietary), and the number of licensed drivers in each state.

 Prevent as much as you can

-Speeding has been one of the most dangerous phenomenon during the Covid-19 pandemic, with the National Highway Traffic Safety Administration (NHTSA) calling 2020 the deadliest year (for humans) on highways in more than a decade.
-By the same token, speed could also be a factor behind the staggering animal collision statistics and the recent increase.
+Speeding has been one of the most dangerous phenomenons during the Covid-19 pandemic, with the National Highway Traffic Safety Administration (NHTSA) calling 2020 the deadliest year (for humans) on highways in more than a decade.
+Similarly, speed could also be a factor behind the staggering animal collision statistics and their recent increase.

-Here is a list of 10 tips that could help you reduce the odds of hitting an animal with your motor vehicle.
+Here is a list of 10 tips that could help you reduce the odds of going through the experience of hitting an animal with your motor vehicle.

 - Slow down, especially if you see an animal close to the road.